awsdocs/amazon-redshift-developer-guide/doc_source/system-tables-for-troubleshooting-data-loads.md

 1. Fix the problem in the input file or the load script, based on the information that the view returns\.
 Some typical load errors to watch for include:
    + Mismatch between data types in table and values in input data fields\.
    + Mismatch between number of columns in table and number of fields in input data\.
-   + Mismatched quotes\.
-Amazon Redshift supports both single and double quotes; however, these quotes must be balanced appropriately\.
+   + Mismatched quotation marks\.
+Amazon Redshift supports both single and double quotation marks; however, these quotation marks must be balanced appropriately\.
    + Incorrect format for date/time data in input files\.
    + Out\-of\-range values in input files \(for numeric columns\)\.
    + Number of distinct values for a column exceeds the limitation for its compression encoding\.